vstehle/systemready-scripts/README.md

                                 # its GUIDs
     uefi-capsule:               # If present, the file is a UEFI Capsule and we
                                 # verify it with capsule-tool.py
+    devicetree:                 # If present, the file is a Devicetree blob and
+                                # we verify it with dtc and dt-parser.py
   - dir: <dirname or pattern>
     optional:                   # If present, the directory can be missing
     min-entries: <integer>      # Optional